-Tyrone Monaghan told the Sun that he defeated Ali in a sparring session in 1983 at the age of just 17.
+Tyrone Monaghan told the Sun in 2020 that he defeated Ali in a sparring session in 1983 at the age of just 17.

 The unlikely story was borne out of an equally unlikely friendship between Ali and Monaghan's father Paddy.